ruediger/help.github.com/_posts/2010-06-02-svn-importing.markdown

 categories: other
 ---

-GitHub can directly import SVN projects.
+<p class="intro">GitHub can directly import SVN projects.
 All you need is the repository URL.
-After creating a repo you can pick "Import a Subversion Repository" option:
+After creating a repo you can pick "Import a Subversion Repository" option:</p>

 ![](http://img.skitch.com/20100603-fq9q2b9qu7it37i2axhhntanqc.png)